gregpinero/django-mr_reports/README.rst

 #.
 Install wkhtmltopdf to enable PDF export of reports.

+#.
+To enable scheduled reports/subscriptions:

+##.
+Make sure PDF export is set up and working

+##.
+Make sure email is set up for your Django project

+##.
+Set up a cron job to run this command periodically: python manage.py send_scheduled_reports

 Updating settings.py
 -----------

 Make sure your SECRET_KEY is set.
 This is used to attempt to obscure database connection passwords.

+It's best to make sure a timezone is set to make scheduled reports work correctly.
+Example:
+TIME_ZONE = 'America/New_York'
+USE_TZ = True

 Other optional settings::